zhongkaifu/Seq2SeqSharp/README.md

 Here is another example of Chinese martial arts novel.
 ![](https://raw.githubusercontent.com/zhongkaifu/Seq2SeqSharp/master/Images/FictionGeneration.gif)

+You can also visit NLG demo (Translation from English to Chinese) in Huggingface website [https://huggingface.co/spaces/zhongkaifu/nlg_demo]

 # Build From Source Code
 Besides using the release package, you could also build Seq2SeqSharp from source code.
 It has just two steps: